Dreaming of You (Selena album): Development

 Abraham Quintanilla (pictured) remained resolute in his pursuit of a crossover album deal–a long-held ambition he shared with Selena from the outset.

-Behar informed Smith that he found his "next Gloria Estefan", though he felt Selena's style and range evoked a synthesis of Janet Jackson and Whitney Houston.
+Behar informed Smith that he found his "next Gloria Estefan," though he felt Selena's style and range evoked a synthesis of Janet Jackson and Whitney Houston.
 In March 1989, he signed her to EMI Latin, impressed by her talent but unsure of her chances in the male-dominated Tejano scene.
 He believed she could cross genre lines, first envisioning her for the English-language market, then recognizing her potential in Mexican and South American markets as a springboard to U.S. pop success.
-Behar began shaping her career toward a crossover release.
 During production of Selena (1989), she hinted at an English-language album to follow.
-The record outperformed her female Tejano contemporaries, and in early 1990 she recorded three English-language demo tracks: "Where Did the Feeling Go?", "Is It the Beat?", and "Only Love".
+The record outperformed her female Tejano contemporaries, and in early 1990 she recorded three English-language demo tracks: "Where Did the Feeling Go?", "Is It the Beat?", and "Only Love."
 While Behar credited these with securing a crossover deal, Capitol Records urged him to grow her Spanish-language profile.
-To shift perceptions, Behar invited executives to the 1990 Tejano Music Awards, where Selena performed a reworked, Spanish-language adaptation, hip-hop-inflected "Is It the Beat?"–retitled "Enamorada de Ti".
-Behar recalled her readiness to adapt, though her father initially resisted the idea of change.
+To shift perceptions, Behar invited executives to the 1990 Tejano Music Awards, where Selena performed a reworked, Spanish-language adaptation, hip-hop-inflected "Is It the Beat?"–retitled "Enamorada de Ti."
 Once the label shifted its focus onto Selena, however, her career momentum accelerated dramatically.
 "Enamorada de Ti" appeared on her second Spanish-language studio album, Ven Conmigo (1990), which peaked at number three on the Billboard Regional Mexican Albums chart.